Juizes-MTG-Portugal/Juizes-MTG-Portugal.github.io/docs/_posts/2025-05-24-multiplayer-addendum-magic-tournament-rules.markdown

 **Policy Additions**

 **2.2A** In Multiplayer Tournaments, both the seating order and first Player are defined with a random method.
 There is no “winner of a random-method” as in Head-to-Head Tournaments and therefore no choice to be made in swiss Rounds.

-In single elimination, the Player with the highest standing from the swiss portion of the Tournament will go first, followed by the Player with the next highest, until all player’s order is decided.
+**2.2B** In the Single Elimination portion of Multiplayer Tournaments, the Player with the highest standing from the swiss portion of the Tournament will go first, followed by the Player with the next highest, until all player’s order is decided.
+However, if a player advanced in the Single Elimination portion with a Match Draw, their player order will be pushed to the end of the queue, where their Swiss standing will be used as a tiebreaker among other players that also advanced with a Draw.

+_Example: Alice was ranked first in the Swiss portion, and in their top 16 Match, they drew and advanced to the Finals.
+Bob was ranked second in the Swiss and won their match in top 16.
+Charlie was ranked third in the Swiss and won their match in the top 16.
+Daniel was ranked fourth and drew their top 16 Match.
+The seating and starting player order in the finals will be: Bob, Charlie, Alice, Daniel.

-**2.2B** For Multiplayer Tournaments where the number of Game wins required to win a Match is  greater than one, the seating order remains the same across all Games, but the starting Player is decided using a random method for each Game after the first.
+**2.2C** For Multiplayer Tournaments where the number of Game wins required to win a Match is  greater than one, the seating order remains the same across all Games, but the starting Player is decided using a random method for each Game after the first.

 ## 2.3.
 Pregame Procedure